 Appeals & Post-Conviction Proceedings

 If an accused party is convicted at trial, he or she is entitled by law to a direct appeal.
-Federal appeals from Florida are heard by the Eleventh Circuit Court of Appeals, based in Atlanta; state appeals, by the Third District Court of Appeals in Miami, or one of the state’s four other DCAs.
+Federal appeals from the three Florida district courts are heard by the Eleventh Circuit Court of Appeals, based in Atlanta; state appeals, by the Third District Court of Appeals in Miami, or one of the state’s four other DCAs.
 (Appeals in state death penalty cases, however, go directly to the Florida Supreme Court in Tallahassee.)

 In a direct appeal–contrary to popular belief–the judges do not hear witnesses, re-weigh the evidence, or second-guess the jury verdict.
 Rather, they review the trial record, including all relevant exhibits and transcripts, to determine whether the trial judge made an error, or errors, which undermined the defendant’s right to a fair and impartial trial (e.g., admitting impermissible government evidence, excluding permissible defense evidence, permitting service by unqualified jurors, giving misleading jury instructions, or the like).

-If the appellate court finds no error, it upholds or affirms the conviction and sentence.
+If the appellate court finds no error, it upholds, or affirms, the conviction and sentence.
 If error is found, the court then decides whether or not the error contributed to a conviction that otherwise may not have occurred.
 If the answer is no, it is harmless error, and the conviction is affirmed.
 Otherwise, it is harmful error (also called reversible error), the court reverses the conviction and sentence, and the case is sent back to the trial court for any required remedy, such as a new trial or even dismissal of charges.

 If a client’s direct appeal is denied, or the client identifies a possible IAC claim, a post-conviction proceeding is the next course of action, and usually is the last one available.
 The argument, in essence, is that the client is being held in violation of the United States and/or Florida constitutions, and is thus entitled to release.
 In IAC cases, the alleged violation is the denial of effective assistance of counsel, which is established by the Sixth Amendment to the Bill or Rights and which all state constitutions also recognize.
-(A post-conviction filing may also allege that a recent, favorable change in some relevant law applies retroactively to the client, thus entitling him to release.
-Filings of this nature are relatively uncommon, but they do happen from time to time.)

 In Florida state courts, the pleading is also called a Motion to Vacate Conviction and Sentence, or Motion for Post-Conviction Relief.
 These procedures are regulated through Rule 3.850 of the Florida Rules of Criminal Procedure (or Rule 3.851, which applies in capital cases).
 In Florida, a petition for habeas corpus may be filed when the defendant is claiming ineffective assistance of appellate counsel.
 This usually but not exclusively occurs in death penalty cases.
 Rule 3.850 sets a two-year filing deadline; Rule 3.851, one year.
 (This is because, as Death Row inmates, Rule 3.851 applicants have a statutory right to court-appointed counsel, while Rule 3.850 applicants do not.)